Lycophron: Debate over the author of Alexandra

+Many support that it was written by a revisionist.
+The reasoning behind this is that there are many historical inconsistencies within Alexandra.
+Many of the key elements of the poem do not line up with the third century B.C., notably its mentions of Rome.
+Alexandra takes place in the Hellenistic period, and says that Rome was on the rise to be a great world power.
+An example is in verses 1444-1450, in which the poet describes the Romans' successes against the Macedonians.
+Many historians believe that for somebody living in the second century B.C., describing the first Macedonian War as a victory for Rome is unfitting, the details and predictions for the Roman's triumph fit better with the second Macedonian War.
 Some modern studies have concluded that the Alexandra cannot be the work of the third-century BC author; in one scholar's summary of this view, the poem was:written in the immediate aftermath of the victory of Flamininus at Battle of Cynoscephalae over Philip V of Macedon in 197/6 BC.
 The author, whose true name and place of origin are probably concealed beneath the impenetrably enigmatic biographical tradition concerning "Lycophron," probably used the name, and some of the literary substance, of Lycophron, not in emulation, but as an ironic reminiscence of the earlier writer, who had combined the practice of tragedy and the elucidation of comedy.
 Only on this assumption of a deliberate pseudepigraphon can the full irony of his work be appreciated.